kanopi/drupal-starter/README.md

-# Drupal 8 Composer / Docksal Edition
+# Project Starter - Drupal 8
 This is the Drupal Composer Project with docksal configuration to easily get a site started.

 Features: